flatironinstitute/figpack/docs/creating_figures.md

    - Creates a temporary directory for your visualization
    - Copies the necessary web viewer files (HTML, JavaScript, CSS) into this directory
-   - Saves your data into a [Zarr](https://zarr.readthedocs.io/) group format, which efficiently handles numerical arrays
+   - Saves your data into a [Zarr](https://zarr.readthedocs.io/) group format, which efficiently handles numerical arrays. figpack is compatible with both Zarr v2 and v3, working seamlessly with whichever version you have installed.
+However, note that figure data is always stored in v2 format for compatibility with the frontend visualization components.
    - Launches a local web server to serve these files
    - Opens your default web browser to display the visualization